rlivings39/learning-ai/coursera-ai-courses/advanced-learning-algorithms/README.md

 With proper regularization, larger neural networks will perform no worse than a smaller network.
 So going bigger rarely hurts the model's performance.

 In TensorFlow you add regularization to the layers `Dense(units=25, activation='relu', kernel_regularizer=L2(0.1))`

+## Machine learning development process

+The overall loop will look like

+1. Choose architecture, model, data, etc.
+2. Train model
+3. Diagnose (bias, variance, error analysis)
+4. Change decisions (regularization, learning, add/subtract features) GOTO 1

+Fun idea to get more spam email data is to create tons of fake email addresses and leak them to spammers.
+Then use those emails as input to train the system.

+### Error analysis

+Second most important thing to analyze after bias and variance.

+Manually analyze the failure examples from the cross-validation set and try to group them on common traits.
+For the spam email example maybe they're pharmaceutical emails, have deliberate misspellings, unusual email routing, stealing passwords, spam message in image.
+Bucket the emails into categories and see where to focus your effort

+Error analysis may not always be easy for humans, e.g. predicting when someone will click an ad.
+But when errors are analyzable it is quite useful.

+### Adding or creating more data for your ML problem

+Focus on adding more data of the types identified by error analysis.

+You can perform data augmentation / modification to create new training examples from your existing data by applying transformations, distortions, etc. FOr example you might rotate or warp images to produce several.
+For speech you might add various types of background noise.

+**Tip**: Changes or distortions made to the data should be representative of what you expect to happen in the test set or real life prediction data.

+Data synthesis is the idea of creating artificial data that could realistically show up in your test/prediction sets.
+E.g. creating images with text using various fonts and colors on your computer.

+Given that ML algorithms are fairly mature today, taking a data-centric approach can be an efficient way to improve your algorithm's performance.